ardan-lang/ardan-lang/README.md

-# Tau Programming Language
+# Ardan Programming Language

-Tau is an experimental, dynamically typed programming language inspired by JavaScript, featuring a hand-written lexer, parser, and interpreter implemented in C++.
-Tau supports variables, functions, classes, inheritance, arrays, objects, control flow, and modern syntax features such as let/const/var, scoping, and operator overloading.
+Ardan is an experimental, dynamically typed programming language inspired by JavaScript, featuring a hand-written lexer, parser, and interpreter implemented in C++.
+Ardan supports variables, functions, classes, inheritance, arrays, objects, control flow, and modern syntax features such as let/const/var, scoping, and operator overloading.

 ## Features
 - **Dynamic Typing**: Variable types are determined at runtime.